Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Size - Why is Uranium Fever so large?**
   - Despite optimizations, the list's texture enhancements are extensive, with original downloads alone requiring 50GB.

+- **Skill Tags - How do skill tags work in Uranium Fever?
+I do not see the 15 point increase I am used to?**
+  - Uranium Fever uses classic skill tagging, meaning that that all skill points input into the tagged skill are doubled.

 - **SPECIAL - How have SPECIAL stats been changed in Uranium Fever as compared to the standard game?**
   - **All SPECIALS:**